-Delivering Quality Treatment for Knee Pain
+Delivering Top Quality Treatment for Knee Pain

-As part of your initial evaluation the Total Joint Center physician specialist reviews your medical history, performs a physical examination, tests your range of motion, and muscle strength.
+An accurate diagnosis allows physicians to deliver the most appropriate treatment for your knee pain condition.
+The Total Joint Center team specializes in evaluating, diagnosing and treating a wide variety of knee conditions.
+As part of your initial evaluation the orthopedic specialist reviews your medical history, performs a physical examination, tests your range of motion, and muscle strength.
 If necessary, further diagnostic imaging studies, X-ray, MRI, arthrogram, or galdolinium scan, may be ordered.

 Procedures for Knee Replacement